MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/retail-peripherals-overview.md

 7. Select the **1040** distribution schedule to sync the new hardware station to the store.
 Select **Run now** to sync changes to the POS.
 8. Install the hardware station on each host computer that you set up in steps 2 and 3.
 For more information about how to install the hardware station, see [Configure and install Retail hardware station](dev-itpro/retail-hardware-station-configuration-installation.md).
 9. Install and activate Modern POS.
 For more information about how to install Modern POS, see [Configure, install, and activate Modern POS (MPOS)](dev-itpro/retail-modern-pos-device-activation.md).
-10. Sign in to Modern POS, and select **Perform non-drawer operations**.
+10. Sign in to Modern POS, and select **Perform nondrawer operations**.
 11. Start the **Manage hardware stations** operation.

 12. Select **Manage**.
 13. On the hardware station management page, set the option to turn on the hardware station.
 14. Select the hardware station to use, and then select **Pair**.
-15. Repeat step 14 for each hardware station that Modern POS will use.
+15. Repeat step 14 for each hardware station that Modern POS uses.
 16. After all the required hardware stations are paired, select **Close**.
 17. On the hardware station selection page, select the recently selected hardware station to make it active.